 One of the best places to enjoy nature is in a cabin in a Florida state park.
 But the cabins book up fast, so you have to plan ahead.
 Our guide explains which parks have cabins, what they offer and what they cost.

-This Gainesville area state park is a vast playground for hikers and bikers, but also for bison, wild horses and, sometimes, thousands of sandhill cranes.
+This Gainesville area state park is a vast playground for hikers and bikers, but also for bison and wild horses.
+There are miles of trails, great campsites and wildlife galore.

 The new fee is being implemented as Florida State Parks move to a new campground reservation system.
 I just tried the new system, and I like it.